 While talking about assessment, it is important to note that learner assessment in LBS agencies is not just done for the benefit of the assessor.
 Other program staff, other education and training providers, employers, our LBS funder, and the learners themselves all have an interest in our Assessment Service.
 Each group needs the following questions answered:

 - When entering the LBS program, is there a need?
 (Are there skills learners need to acquire to reach their goals?)

 - While in our program, do learners make progress?

 - When finished our program, do learners have the skills necessary to transition to the next step of their goal?

 These three concerns can be satisfied through consistent initial, ongoing and exit assessment practices.

 Assessment acknowledges and guides the learners’ steps during the literacy stage of the path to their goal.
 Assessment informs the development of a learner plan and the actual delivery of training.
 Assessment confirms when learners are ready to transition to their goals beyond our programs.

 In order to consider assessment as a Literacy and Basic Skills delivery service, we need to view it in the context of the Ontario Adult Literacy Curriculum Framework (OALCF).
 We therefore need to have a general understanding of that framework.
-The next section provides a brief overview of the OALCF.
-Those who are already familiar with OALCF or who have read about it in other Literacy Basics modules may choose to skip this section.
+We therefore must have a general understanding of that framework which CLO has provided in the Service Delivery OALCF module.